panel-attack/panel-attack/readme_puzzles.txt

  but are not necessary.

-Be sure to use the correct delimiters in the right places, i.e: curly braces {} to start and end the file, square brackets [] around individual puzzles and around puzzle sets, quotes "" around set names and panel maps commas between elements
+Be sure to use the correct delimiters in the right places, i.e: curly braces {} to start and end the file and around individual puzzles and puzzle sets, square brackets [] around the list of puzzle sets and each list of puzzles, quotes "" around set names and panel maps commas between elements
+Try and use a JSON validator if Panel Attack cannot read your puzzle file!

 About the numbers mapping out each puzzle now: